getify/eslint-plugin-proper-arrows/README.md

 The main purpose of this rule is to avoid readability harm for `=>` arrow functions by ensuring the parameters are clean and "proper".

 By forbidding unused parameters, the reader is not confused searching for their usage.
-By requiring parameters that are long enough to be meaningful names, the reader understands the function better.
-By limiting the number of parameters, the reader is more easily able to visually distinguish the whole function definition.
+By requiring parameters that are long enough to have meaningful names, the reader can understand the function better.
+By limiting the number of parameters, the reader can more easily visually distinguish the whole function definition.

 For example: